openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_MxNet.md

   --save_params_from_nd
             Enable saving built parameters file from .nd files --legacy_mxnet_model
-            Enable MXNet loader to make a model compatible with the latest MXNet version.
+            Enable Apache MXNet loader to make a model compatible with the latest Apache MXNet version.
-            Use only if your model was trained with MXNet version lower than 1.0.0 --enable_ssd_gluoncv
+            Use only if your model was trained with Apache MXNet version lower than 1.0.0 --enable_ssd_gluoncv
             Enable transformation for converting the gluoncv ssd topologies.
             Use only if your topology is one of ssd gluoncv topologies
 ```

-> **NOTE**: By default, the Model Optimizer does not use the MXNet loader, as it transforms the topology to another format, which is compatible with the latest
+> **NOTE**: By default, Model Optimizer does not use the Apache MXNet loader.
+It transforms the topology to another format which is compatible with the latest
-> version of MXNet, but it is required for models trained with lower version of MXNet.
-If your model was trained with MXNet version lower than 1.0.0, specify the
+> version of Apache MXNet.
+However, the Apache MXNet loader is required for models trained with lower version of Apache MXNet.
+If your model was trained with an Apache MXNet version lower than 1.0.0, specify the
-> `--legacy_mxnet_model` key to enable the MXNet loader.
-However, the loader does not support models with custom layers.
+> `--legacy_mxnet_model` key to enable the Apache MXNet loader.
+Note that the loader does not support models with custom layers.
 In this case, you must manually
-> recompile MXNet with custom layers and install it to your environment.
+> recompile Apache MXNet with custom layers and install it in your environment.

 ## Custom Layer Definition